Geoscience

 GEOS 426.
 CRITICAL GIS.
 5 Credits.

-Notes: Lecture and laboratory.
+Notes: lecture and laboratory.
 May be stacked with GEOS 528.

 Pre-requisites: sophomore standing.

-The course covers the scope and breadth of Critical GIS (Geographic Information Science), which refers to the examination of GIS technology through the lens of critical social theory.
+Covers the scope and breadth of Critical GIS (Geographic Information Science), which refers to the examination of GIS technology through the lens of critical social theory.

 GEOS 427.
 DESKTOP MAPPING.
 3 Credits.